TPO Profile – Session

 Typically you will only use one session.
 In that case set only Session #1

-In addition to the properties listed here, there are many other properties that are minor or do not need further explanation.
+In addition to the properties listed here, there are other minor properties or properties that do not require further explanation.

 Style Properties #

-You can access style properties from Style Tab of the indicator configuration window.
+You can access style properties from the Style tab in the indicator’s configuration window.

-WARNING: In addition to the properties listed here, there are many other properties that are minor or do not need further explanation.
+NOTE: In addition to style properties listed below, there are other minor or repetitive properties that do not require further explanation.

 Style properties listed below repeat for each session type set in Calculation Properties.
 You can define a completely different style for each session (#1 and #2).